DoseDock/DoseDock-Messaging-Engine/README.md

 ```

 ## Next Steps
-- 2FA to add more numbers to be able to message
-- Saved voice profiles to reuse
 - Randomized phrasing to avoid alert fatigue
     - either use gpt to randomize or have set list of messages to choose from